Written by Michael VanDerLaan

 A quick note: While rust is common on steel shafts, it is not possible for graphite shafts to rust.
 Do not try to clean a graphite shaft with anything that could scratch it.
 You will damage the shaft and might even cause it to break.

-There are a couple different things to avoid if your goal is to only have to take the rust off your golf clubs once.
+There are a couple different things you can do to keep rust off your clubs.

 - Dry your clubs thoroughly!
 Whether you just cleaned them after a driving range session, or a surprise rainstorm caught you on the course, make sure to get all the water off of your clubs before it has a chance to interact with the metal.
 All it takes is a swipe with a dry towel.